hzeller/rpi-rgb-led-matrix/README.md

 HCT245 (figure out a free bus driver from the schematic).
 If all of the above makes sense to you, you have the Ninja level to do it!

-It might be more convienent at this point to consider the [Active3 adapter](./adapter/active-3) that has that covered already.
+It might be more convenient at this point to consider the [Active3 adapter](./adapter/active-3) that has that covered already.

 Running as root